youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 - `code_template.Rmd`
     - **File type:** R markdown
     - **Description:** Contains code, descriptions, and summaries that render the final HTML analysis guide page, as displayed on OpenSDP's webiste.
-    - **Guide for use:** The R markdown code should follow a specific structure in terms of formatting descriptions, code chunks, headings, and attributions, so make sure to follow the template in the file.
-Every chunk of code should be accompanied by concise description of its purpose and outcome.
-A coding style guide can be found in the `contributor_guide` folder.
-The file must be R markdown.
+    - **Guide for use:**
+        - The R markdown code should follow a specific structure in terms of formatting descriptions, code chunks, headings, and attributions, so make sure to follow the template in the file.
+        - Every chunk of code should be accompanied by concise description of its purpose and outcome.
+Specific descriptive components designed for the user to modify are marked by asterisks (rendered as bold print in markdown).
+For example, under "Objective," the template has: `In this guide, you will be able to...**explain objective here**`.
+The user is expected to write the objective in the space marked by `**explain objective here**`.
+        - A coding style guide can be found in the `contributor_guide` folder.
+        - The file must be R markdown.
 If you are new to using R markdown, don't fret: the coding functionality and syntax is essentially the same as it is in a normal R script.
 R markdown just contains extra functionality that allows you to put text and images alongisde your code and render it as an HTML, making it more user-friendly for our site's visitors.
 Here is a useful guide to using R markdown: https://bookdown.org/yihui/rmarkdown/basics.html.

 ### Folder: `contributor_guide`
 **Purpose:** Houses this guide in addition to general coding style and data naming guides.